Stop putting this into your Python Dockerfiles

 The first thing that comes to mind when thinking about potential problems with caching things is the possibility of getting a stale version of the resource we are caching.
 Since code doesn't change during container runtime (unless you are doing some weird stuff) this is unlikely to cause any problems and can be ruled out as a reason to disable bytecode caching in containers.

-The other obvious thing that comes to mind is the size of the cache files.
+Finally the most likely motivation behind putting PYTHONDONTWRITEBYTECODE in dockerfiles is to reduce the size of the image.
 Since we want to make our images as small as possible it may make sense not to store the cache files.
-However in most cases PYTHONDONTWRITEBYTECODE saves us nothing at all!
+However in most cases PYTHONDONTWRITEBYTECODE saves us NOTHING AT ALL!

 pip doesn't care about this option

-Since you usually aren't running your app during the build process, no pyc files are generated for your code.
+Since you usually aren’t running your app during the build process, no pyc files are generated for your code.
 Now you need to peek into a freshly created vritualenv to see if they are generated for your dependencies during installation.
-If you do that you'll see that they indeed are and maybe your project has a lot of them, so eliminating them could surely shave off some MBs from your image.
-You'll be disappointed to find out that this doesn't happen with PYTHONDONTWRITEBYTECODE=1:
+If you do that you’ll see that they indeed are and maybe your project has a lot of them, so eliminating them could surely shave off some MBs from your image.
+However you’ll be disappointed to find out that this doesn’t happen when you set PYTHONDONTWRITEBYTECODE=1:

 export PYTHONDONTWRITEBYTECODE=1